Hiimus/arca_bookstore/README.md

 - A "Back to Home" button.

-- FAQ sections with different categories that displays hyperlinked questions.
+- FAQ sections with different categories that display hyperlinked questions.
 Clicking a hyperlink will reveal an answer.

 - An FAQ image at the bottom.